-If you’re looking for the best vlogging camera, you’ve come to the right place!
+If you’re looking for the best camera for vlogging, YouTube or other video creations, you’ve come to the right place!
 I joined YouTube back in 2006 and started using video for presenting guides and gear reviews.
-During the last 12 years I’ve learned a lot about video production and what features are most important to vloggers, especially when working by yourself, and I’ve always evaluated new cameras both from a stills photography and video perspective.
+During the last 14 years I’ve learned a lot about video production and what features are most important to vloggers, especially when working by yourself, and I’ve always evaluated new cameras both from a stills photography and video perspective.

 Recommended vlogging cameras

 Before splashing out on a new camera, it may be worth considering vlogging with your phone; if it has decent quality video, it could be perfectly adequate.
 To take your phone’s quality to the next level though, i’d strongly recommend filming with a gimbal for smooth results and connecting a decent microphone for decent audio quality.
-There’s a wealth of gimbals designed for phones, but one of the best is the Zhiyun Smooth Q for around $99, while for audio, look no further than a Rode VideoMic Me (for phones with 3.5mm sockets) or the VideoMic Me-L (for iPhones with Lightning ports), from $55.
+There’s a wealth of gimbals designed for phones, but one of the best is the Zhiyun Smooth Q, while for audio, look no further than a Rode VideoMic Me (for phones with 3.5mm sockets) or the VideoMic Me-L (for iPhones with Lightning ports).
 Check out Ben’s review of the Rode VideoMic Me-L below to find out more about vlogging with your phone and an external microphone.

 Best budget vlogging camera